elastic/kibana/src/core/MIGRATION.md

 Once all of the existing webpack alias-based imports in your plugin switch to `ui/new_platform`, it no longer depends directly on the legacy "core" features or other legacy plugins, so it is ready to officially migrate to the new platform.

-### Migrate to the new plugin system
+#### 8. Migrate to the new plugin system

 With all of your services converted, you are now ready to complete your migration to the new platform.

-Many plugins at this point will create a new plugin definition class and copy and paste the code from their various uiExport entry files directly into the new plugin class.
-The legacy uiExport entry files can then simply be deleted.
+Many plugins at this point will copy over their plugin definition class & the code from their various service/uiExport entry files directly into the new plugin directory.
+The `legacy.ts` shim file can then simply be deleted.

 With the previous steps resolved, this final step should be easy, but the exact process may vary plugin by plugin, so when you're at this point talk to the platform team to figure out the exact changes you need.

+#### Bonus: Tips for complex migration scenarios

+For a few plugins, some of these steps (such as angular removal) could be a months-long process.
+In those cases, it may be helpful from an organizational perspective to maintain a clear separation of code that is and isn't "ready" for the new platform.

+One convention that is useful for this is creating a dedicated `public/new_platform` directory to house the code that is ready to migrate, and gradually move more and more code into it until the rest of your plugin is essentially empty.
+At that point, you'll be able to copy your `index.ts`, `plugin.ts`, and the contents of `./new_platform` over into your plugin in the new platform, leaving your legacy shim behind.
+This carries the added benefit of providing a way for us to introduce helpful tooling in the future, such as custom eslint rules, which could be run against that specific directory to ensure your code is ready to migrate.

 ## Frequently asked questions